isomerpages/gb-assist/_gov-assist/3c-grants.md

 #### Southeast Asia Co-Production Grant

-The SCPG encourages film talent in Singapre and SEA region to jointly produce quality feature files by providing support of up to $250,000 or 50% of qualifying costs.
+The SCPG encourages film talent in Singapore and SEA region to jointly produce quality feature files by providing support of up to $250,000 or 50% of qualifying costs.
 Feature files should be 70 minutes or longer.

 <a href="https://www.imda.gov.sg/programme-listing/Southeast-Asia-Co-Production-Grant" target="_blank" style="color:#037e8a">Find out more</a>